benvanik/vr.js/README.md

   * Check 'Developer mode' and click 'Load unpacked extension'
   * Select the `bin\` folder in the path you extracted the ZIP into

+## Tips

+### Calibration

+In the future there will likely be a simple calibration tool added to the JS library, but for now the best way to get your IPD is to run Team Fortress 2's calibration tool and copy the value out.

+### Reducing Latency

+#### Disable Aero on Windows

+This removes a frame of latency.

+* Right click on desktop
+* Personalize
+* Choose Windows 7 Basic or Windows Classic

+#### Disable Vsync

+In Chrome you can use `about:flags` to enable the `Disable GPU VSync` option.

+There's currently no way of doing this in Firefox.
+Instead, you'll need to set it in your GPU driver configuration tool.

+For AMD cards it's buried under the Catalyst Control Center:
+`Gaming` -> `3D Application Settings` -> `Frame Rate Control` -> `Wait for Vertical
+Refresh`

+#### Write Fast Code

+Use `requestAnimationFrame` for your rendering and always render as fast as possible.

 ## Demos

 * Raw Data: `examples/raw_data.html`